wmbusmeters/wmbusmeters/README.md

     --meterfiles=dir to create status files below dir, named dir/meter_name, containing the latest reading.
     --meterfiles defaults dir to /tmp.
+    --c1 or --t1 listen to C1 or T1 messages
     --oneshot wait for an update from each meter, then quit.
     --exitafter=20h program exits after running for twenty hours, or 10m for ten minutes or 5s for five seconds.